syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-protect-the-zip-file-and-their-items-with-different-password.md

 documentation: UG
 ---

-# How to protect the zip files and their items with password?
+# How to protect zip file items with different passwords using C#?

-In Syncfusion, you can protect the entire zip file or assign individual passwords to specific items within the archive.

-Some items may not require a password, while others can have unique passwords for enhanced security, providing flexibility in selectively protecting files within the same zip archive.
+Syncfusion.Compression allows users to set a unique password for each item when creating a compressed Zip file.
+When the zip file is decompressed, the user can enter the password for each zip item and extract the zip items.

 The following complete code snippet explains how to protect a zip file and its items with passwords using the ZipCrypto encryption algorithm.